Santos Cruz: Biography

 His grandfather emigrated from Vila Nova de Cerveira, Portugal in 1921 at the age of 22.
 He is of Quadroon stock on his grandmother's side.
 His mother is of Portuguese Nobility origin from Bahia.
 A graduate of the Military Academy of Agulhas Negras 1974 Promotion (Resende, Rio de Janeiro) and the Catholic University of Campinas, Santos Cruz has more than 40 years of national and international military experience.
 He served as Deputy Commander for Land Operations of the Brazilian Army from April 2011 and March 2013.
 He also served as Special Adviser to the Minister for the Secretariat of Strategic Affairs within the Presidency of Brazil.

 Santos Cruz served as Force Commander of the United Nations Stabilization Mission in Haiti (MINUSTAH) between January 2007 and April 2009.
 In April 2013, he received command of United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
 Santos Cruz commanded MONUSCO during the M23 rebellion and was praised for providing "strong backing" to the UN forces engaged alongside Congolese government forces.

 In August 2022, Santos Cruz was appointed by United Nations Secretary-General António Guterres to lead the United Nations fact-finding mission regarding the Olenivka prison massacre, together with Ingibjörg Sólrún Gísladóttir and Issoufou Yacouba.

+Awards and decorations

+General da Cruz has been awarded: